losandes/generator-hilary/templates/projects/express-api/README.md

 > NOTE: If you chose to install grunt, you must also have grunt installed globally: `npm install -g grunt`.
 Then you can also start the app with `grunt start`.
 To find out what else you can do with grunt, run grunt without any arguments: `grunt`.

 ## Directories
+This project is organized, using _type-driven_ folders, as opposed to _capability-driven_ folders.
+Definitions follow:

+> **type-driven folders**: folders that are named after the domain boundaries (i.e. Pricing, Broker, Product, etc.)

+> **capability-driven folders**: folders that are named after the job that they perform (i.e. Controllers, Repositories, Models, etc.)

 ### root
 The root of the app includes:

 * **app.js**: the entry point of the app
 * **composition.js**: where we bootstrap hilary, and compose our dependency graph.
 It's the [composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) of the app.
-* **environment.js**: exposes a configured instance of [nconf](https://github.com/indexzero/nconf).
+* **apis.js**: An index of all the APIs that are to be exposed.
+This should require the controllers, and anything they depend on.
+When you add a new type/controller, you can register it and start using it, by requiring it in this file.

-### api
+### home
-The api directory is where you put the app code, including controllers, and models.
-It's subfolders are delineated by domain (i.e. users, legos), rather than by aspect (i.e. controllers, models), to make it easier for readers/developers get a sense of what the app does.

-The homeController renders the README files as HTML.
+The home folder contains the default/home controller, which responds to requests to the root of this API.
+It renders the README files as HTML.
 Visit the home page of this API and click, _About_ to learn more.

+### legos
+The legos folder contains an example API controller and documentation.

+### common
+The common folder includes code to run the server, as well as utilities that might be used by other modules.
+There are some files

-### build-tasks
+### common/build-tasks
 If you chose to install grunt, the build-tasks folder will contain all of the grunt tasks.

-### environment
+### common/environment
 This, git-ignored folder, is where you can define your environment-specific variables.
 It's also where you register app versions, and README rendering for the home page.

+> Note that _environment.js_ exposes a configured instance of [nconf](https://github.com/indexzero/nconf).

-### errorHandling
+### common/error-handling
 You'll probably want to edit the `exceptions` module in this directory.
 It's the default exception handler, and just logs to the console.

-### express
+### common/express
 This API is built on [express](http://expressjs.com), which is configured in this directory.
 You will also find custom middleware in this directory, for CORS, and API Versioning.

+### common/tests
+If you chose to install the tests, the tests folder contains modules to help you test with dependencies.

 ### public
 This folder is accessible by the client.
 This is where you should put any scripts, CSS, or assets that you want clients to have access to.

-### tests
-If you chose to install the tests, the tests folder contains all of the test fixtures and specifications.

 ### views
 This folder contains the HBS files, for rendering web pages.